foniod/project/CONTRIBUTING.md

 Guide to new contributors
 =========================

-Thanks for contributing to `ingraind` and RedBPF!
+Thanks for contributing to `foniod` and RedBPF!

 Before delving into the best way to participate in the project, please take a look at our [code of conduct](./CODE_OF_CONDUCT.md).